limejuice-cc/skinnypi-gen/README.md

-# pi-gen
+# skinnypi-gen

-Tool used to create Raspberry Pi OS images.
-(Previously known as Raspbian).
+Tool used to create Skinny PI OS images forked from Raspberry Pi OS.

 ## Dependencies